input-output-hk/cardano-tutorials/node-setup/020_keys_and_addresses.md

 ### Stake address
-5. Finnaly, we can create our stake address.
+5. Finally, we can create our stake address.
 This address __CAN'T__ receive payments but will receive the rewards from participating in the protocol.
 We will save this address in the file `stake.addr`

 		cardano-cli shelley stake-address build \
 		--stake-verification-key-file stake.vkey \